Culinary Leaders and Inspiration

 “Cook!
 Explore the restaurant industry, so many students I talk to want to be personal chefs or caterers – I miss seeing young people dying to work at great restaurants.”

 2018 James Beard Winner for Best Chef Northeast!
 After graduating from the Professional Chef’s Program at CSCA, Karen Akunowicz started her culinary career at Ten Tables in Jamaica Plain.
 She went on to cook at Via Matta in Boston’s Back Bay and jumped at the opportunity to travel to Modena, Italy where she staged in an Osteria making pasta before becoming the Chef at L’Avion blu Enoteca.
 Upon her return to the States, Karen worked as Ana Sortun’s Sous Chef at Oleana.
 Her next career change brought her to United Teen Equality Center Lowell where she created the Fresh Roots Culinary Program, teaching culinary arts to Lowell’s most disengaged youth and helping them find employment in the field.
-Today, she is thriving at Myers+Chang, where she co-authored Myers+Chang at Home and was called one of the “21 Badass Women Changing the Food World” by Marie Claire Magazine.
+For seven years, Karen led the kitchen at Myers + Chang as Executive Chef, where she co-authored Myers+Chang at Home and was called one of the “21 Badass Women Changing the Food World” by Marie Claire Magazine.
 She also competed and was a fan favorite on Bravo TV’s Emmy nominated show “Top Chef” as well as the Food Network’s “Beat Bobby Flay.”
+In February 2019, Karen opened the doors to her own restaurant: Fox & the Knife is a cozy, comfortable restaurant evoking Modena, Italy in South Boston.

 Matthew Barre, PCP 2005